-I am a long time resident of Cooper Landing.
-I hunt and fish and enjoy me subsistence life style greatly.
-I am of an age where I can't physically go where I used to when hunting, hiking or skiing.
-I also own and hunt with my dogs.
-In fact, taking my dog bird hunting is one of the reasons I opted to live in a rural area.
+I am a long time resident of Cooper Landing and I hunt, fish and enjoy my subsistence life style greatly.
+I also own and hunt with my dog.
+In fact, taking my dog bird hunting is one of the reasons I love living in a rural area.
 The tendency of some trappers to set traps close to trails because it's easy makes it impossible for me to enjoy local trails.
-Because traps are often abandoned using these trails during the entire year puts dogs and children at risk.
+Traps are often abandoned and using these trails during the entire year puts dogs at risk.
 The catch is you have no way of knowing.

 I am very supportive of WP-26-18; 26-19; 26-20; 26-21; 26-22; 26-23.
-In the many years I have lived in Cooper Landing I have seen significant demographic changes.
-Rather than a community of older long term residents, we have become a community of younger families and part time residents who live here primarily for the recreational opportunities or to raise their families in a safe area.
-Agencies have done much to expedite that change including the extensive expansion and improvement of roads making weekend visits to recreate not just a warm season occurrence but the "new norm".
-This has greatly expanded the number of people using our trails, pullouts, campgrounds and even pull outs year round.
+In the many years I have lived in Cooper Landing there have been significant demographic changes.
+Rather than a community of long term senior residents, we have become a community of younger families and part time residents who live here primarily for the recreational opportunities or to raise their families in a safe area.
+Agencies have done much to expedite that change including the extensive expansion and improvement of roads making weekend visits to recreate not just a warm season occurrence but the new normal.
+This has greatly expanded the number of people using our trails, pullouts and other recreational areas year round.

 A 2021 survey showed that 90% of the population of our town supported making recreational areas safe from traps.
-State and federal agencies have failed to recognize this shift in evaluating the balance between user groups.
+State and federal agencies have failed to recognize and address this shift in evaluating the balance between user groups.
 A balance that both state and federal policy/regulation dictate must be practiced.
 Given that 99.6% of the users of state and federal lands in our communities are not trappers compared to less than 1% who are trappers, it seems the time has come for significant steps to find balance between the safety of the 96% versus the convenience of the 1%.
-Other Alaska areas, like Cooper Landing, have taken steps to recognize those changes.
-The MatSu Borough, Cordova, Valdez and Juneau to name four.
+Other Alaska areas, like Cooper Landing, have taken steps to recognize those changes - the MatSu Borough, Cordova, Valdez and Juneau to name four.
 Those restrictions include 200yard buffers in Cordova.